-Criteria Weight Minimum GPAs and HESI A2 Scores Pre-requisite GPA: Includes following courses whether transferred in or taken at GCU 40% 3.25 CHM-101/101L; BIO- 202/202L; BIO-205/205L; BIO-322, BIO-319, PSY- 357.
-Pre-requisite coursework must be completed within seven years of secondary application deadline for semester in which the student is applying Programmatic GPA: All courses taken only at GCU under the enrolled program (See Specific General Education Requirements in the Academic Catalog) 15% 3.0 HESI: Composite Score of Reading Comprehension, Grammar, Vocabulary 15% 80 HESI: Math 15% 80 HESI: Human Anatomy and Physiology 15% 75
+Criteria Weight Minimum GPAs and HESI A2 Scores Pre-requisite GPA: Includes following courses whether transferred in or taken at GCU CHM-101/101L; BIO- 40% 3.25 202/202L; BIO-205/205L; BIO-322, BIO-319, PSY- 357.
+Pre-requisite coursework must be completed within seven years of secondary application deadline for semester in which the student is applying Programmatic GPA: All courses taken only at GCU under the enrolled program (See Specific General Education Requirements in the Academic Catalog) 15% 3.0 HESI: Composite Score of Reading Comprehension, Grammar, Vocabulary 15% 80 HESI: Math 15% 80 HESI: Human Anatomy and Physiology 15% 75 semester.

-Accelerated BSN: Admission Requirements for NSG and Clinical Coursework

-The historical acceptance rates may not accurately depict the availability or outcome of a future application period.
-Therefore, GCU does not provide secondary applicant/acceptance-rates statistics on admissions since they invariably change each semester.
 Admission cannot and will not be guaranteed.
 Secondary applications that do not meet all minimum requirements by the secondary application deadline for the semester in which the student is applying will be denied.

+Accelerated BSN: Admission Requiremetns for NSG and Clinical Coursework

+The historical acceptance rates may not accurately depict the availability or outcome of a future application period.
+Therefore, GCU does not provide secondary applicant/acceptance-rates statistics on admissions since they invariably change each